kent-map/chirpy/_posts/2026-05-10-christianity-in-kent.md

 Although much of the abbey now survives only as ruins of the past, it still demonstrates how Christianity became rooted in English society.
 The abbey’s remains enable visitors and historians to connect with the early Christian history of Canterbury.

-{% include embed/image.html src="wc:St. Augustine's Abbey - geograph.org.uk - 3724295.jpg" aspect="1.333" caption="St Augustine's Abbey" %}
+{% include embed/image.html src="wc:St Augustine's Monastery, Kent 2.jpg" aspect="1.333" caption="St Augustine's Abbey" %}

 The surviving landmarks in Canterbury also reflect how Christianity connected England to the rest of the European world.
 Augustine’s mission was not merely an isolated English event.
 It involved cooperation between France, Rome and England.
 Frankish Christians gave support for the missionaries and ideas from continental Europe shaped the English church.
 Rob Meens argues that historians oftentimes underestimated the role of the Frankish church in this process.
 However, the evidence from Pope Gregory’s letters and other historical documents suggests that Frankish support was crucial.